ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

 # Examples

+<b>TODO: Yuki, please replace these examples with some simple ones based on the <https://world.openfoodfacts.org> API.
+It is ok to simplify the examples, i.e. you don't have to use the full exact complicated syntax of an actual record from that API.
+You could simply, for example, by having only 3 nutrients instead of 30.
+The idea is to show how JSON works, while keeping the examples simple, but also authentic.</b>

 It's probably best to start with some examples.
 Here is an example of some JSON data.
 This JSON data represents the dimensions of a single car taken from the Cars dataset from the CORGIS collection of datasets.

 {% highlight json linenos %}